shenshen-hungry/Ancient-Chinese-Segmentation/README.md

 We train the model on a huge collection of ancient Chinese poem, prose, fiction and other types of literature.
 All of these are punctuated.

-On ou test set, the tool achieves an impressive results where the recall and the precision are both over 90%.
+On our test set, the tool achieves an impressive results where the recall and the precision are both over 90%.

 We release it on [古詩文斷句](http://seg.shenshen.wiki).